Performance Philosophy Biennial 2022 Helsinki

 As the alliance between two heterogeneous but deeply interconnected dimensions of practice, Performance Philosophy was born in order to formulate and elaborate problems that neither performance nor philosophy can tackle alone.
 The very ethos of the association, which gathers together artists, philosophers, researchers, performers, spectators, educators, curators and activists, implies an idea of inter- & transdisciplinary collaboration.
 Therefore, one might argue that the association is particularly well disposed to face specific problems of our times.
 But what is the exact nature of these problems and how does Performance Philosophy address them?

-The 6th Performance Philosophy Biennial which will take place in Helsinki on 9–12 June 2021, deliberately takes the widest possible scope.
+The 6th Performance Philosophy Biennial, which will take place in Helsinki from June 15 -18, 2022, deliberately takes the widest possible scope.
 Instead of focusing on any specific theme or topic, it simply asks: what kinds of problems does working in the field of performance philosophy lead us to encounter and to articulate, and what tools does it provide to deal with them?
 The conference invites its participants – artists, philosophers, scholars, artist-researchers and performance philosophers, regardless of any particular genre, school or discipline – to articulate the range of performance philosophy problems, whose treatment calls for dialogue and collaboration between philosophy and the performing arts.

 How do we set a problem?
 One distinctive feature is that it might open up to several possible or effective solutions.
 Yet no particular response can exhaust or resolve it.
 Once articulated, the problem does not cease to haunt us.
 At the same time, in all our doings and undoings, we cannot cease to seek an answer to it.
 One could argue that all kinds of practices, bodily and institutional arrangements, all modes of behaviour, levels of organisation and existential choices are born as potential solutions to some kind of problem that they seek to address historically and locally but never definitively.
 A fertile problem, both wicked and benevolent ones, calls for creative thinking and action.
 Furthermore, problems and arguably solutions have a history.
 Indeed, solving problems is but one of the many different things we can do with them – we can also intensify them and turn them into aporias (unsolvable dilemmas) or paradoxes (that turn solutions into other problems).